Dannyelgeek/holbertonschool-simple_shell/README.md

 * If the user types the env command, it will print the current work environment.
 * if the shell does not find any commands within the given path, it will print an error message.
 * This shell does not support wildcards, pipes, or logical operators (* , | , && , ||).

+## known bugs:

+* when the user types an argument that the shell does not accept as a command and then types the command exit, the shell will not effectively exit on the first try.